 “Support workers within Mencap and across the sector do an exceptional job.
-They are dedicated in their care for people with a learning disability and should be paid more.
+They are dedicated in their care for people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. and should be paid more.
 They are care workers on the coronavirus front line and deserve better recognition in all forms.
 The Supreme Court in its judgment rightly recognises this.
 But we understand that many hard-working care workers will be disappointed by its ruling.

 “Mencap contested this case because of the devastating unfunded back pay liabilities facing providers across the sector.
 This was estimated at £400 million.
-Sleep-ins are a statutory care service which should be funded by Local Authorities, and ultimately Government.
+Sleep-ins are a statutory care service A service gives people what they need, like healthcare services that help people when they are ill, and support services that give people support. which should be funded by Local Authorities, and ultimately Government.
 It is no exaggeration to say that if the ruling had been different, it would have severely impacted on a sector which is already underfunded and stretched to breaking point.
 Some providers would have gone bust and, ultimately, the people who rely on care would have suffered.

 “We believe that the legislation covering sleep-in payments is out of date and unfair and we call on Government to reform it.
 More widely, they should do a thorough and meaningful review of the social care workforce and put more money into the system so that we can pay our hardworking colleagues better.
 It is disappointing that there is still no plan for social care reform.

-“Today’s decision means that we can continue our important work which includes fighting for the rights of people with a learning disability, giving information and advice and promoting inclusion, as well as supporting people to live brilliant lives.
+“Today’s decision means that we can continue our important work which includes fighting for the rights Rights are the things everyone should be allowed to do like have a say, or go to school. of people with a learning disability, giving information and advice and promoting inclusion, as well as supporting people to live brilliant lives.